 Sprint T-Mobile Deal Still Faces Regulatory Challenges (Audio)

-Jennifer Rie, senior litigation analyst for Bloomberg Intelligence, discusses the regulatory hurdles still facing T-Mobile and Sprint as the wireless carriers work towards their $26.5 billion tie-up.
-She speaks with Bloomberg’s June Grasso on Bloomberg Radio’s "Politics, Policy, Power and Law."
+(Bloomberg) -- Jennifer Rie, senior litigation analyst for Bloomberg Intelligence, discusses the regulatory hurdles still facing T-Mobile and Sprint as the wireless carries work towards their $26.5 billion tie-up.
+Plus, Robert Hockett, a professor at Cornell University Law School, discusses a tentative deal between the Justice Department and the Royal Bank of Scotland to resolve an investigation into its sale of toxic mortgage-backed securities a decade ago.
+The settlement is good news for banks like Wells Fargo and UBS, who can look forward to lower penalties under the Trump Justice Department.
+They speak with Bloomberg’s June Grasso.